SillyTavern/SillyTavern-Docs/Usage/API Connections/Poe.md

 8. If you see nothing listed inside the Cookies section, `expand the section bt clicking the triangle to the left`.
 9. Inside the expanded 'Cookies' section, you will see 'poe.com' listed.
 Click it.
 10. On the right side you will see `p-b`.
 Click it to select that cookie.
 11. Copy the value of the cookie.
-It will be a long string of letters and numbers.
+It will be a long string of letters and numbers. **Make sure to copy all of it**
 12. Save it in a text file somewhere for future reference.
-13. Paste this value into SillyTavern's Poe API box.
+13. Paste this value into SillyTavern's Poe API box. **Make sure thre are no spaces before or after the cookie value in the box**

 ## iOS